Sacha Stone: Claims about 5G

-Stone has promoted the hoax that 5G is associated with health risks.
+Stone has promoted the claim that 5G is associated with health risks.
 He produced 5G Apocalypse: The Extinction Event, an hour-long documentary film promoting the idea that 5G telephone networks are a military weapon disguised as a telephone system.
 The documentary introduced Mark Steele, whose claims comprise the bulk of its content.
 The hour-long documentary had over a million views before being removed from YouTube.

 At the documentary's launch, Stone sold access to the film for $10, which included a 10% discount on the Bauer 5GBioShield, a USB-stick which Stone marketed as being able to protect users from the harmful effects of 5G radiation.
 The USB stick was sold by Stone through an affiliate marketing network, but was later considered to be a scam by Trading Standards.